ganindu7/deepnotes/topics/utils/can_bus_jetson_xavier_note.md

 ### the setup stage works fine but can't see any messages on the bus.

-This could be either an internal or external issue. first of all we need to eliminate the possibility of a failure on the jetson side (before testing external things). in order to do this we can do a loopback test
+This could be either an internal or external issue. first of all we need to eliminate the possibility of a failure on the jetson side (before testing external things). in order to do this we can do a loopback test.

+if CAN is already set up please [disable](#disabling-can) before making modifications.

 <script src="https://gist.github.com/ganindu7/fb8fa77394ecd22516567bf8cf2fe957.js?file=loopback_can.sh"></script>